Ten Rules of the Road for Writing from the Heart

 - Good writing is about telling the truth.

 - Bad writing precedes good writing.
-This is an infallible rule, so don’t waste time trying to avoid bad writing.
+This is a nearly infallible rule, so don’t waste time trying to avoid bad writing.
 (That just slows down the process.)
 Anything committed to paper can be changed.
 The idea is to start, and then go from there.

 - Don’t try to be clever or brilliant.
 Just try to be honest.